 The behaviour of toddlers and young infants is unpredictable, especially after a long day at nursery.
 While we accept that parents are responsible for their children’s behaviour, the reality is that those who use the centre have all seen at least one tired toddler dash from their parent or carer unexpectedly onto the street.

 Vorley Road is narrow.
+The distance of the road from the nursery is only ONE ARM SPAN.
 This quiet residential road is wholly unsuited to becoming part of a major traffic interchange.

 Other local schools will also suffer from an increase in traffic when the right-hand turn is stopped, including Hargrave Park Primary School, St John’s Primary School and Whitehall Park Primary School.